The trick to change the WhatsApp logo – El Financiero

 Here are some of the changes that the app applied this year.

-Group calls: This year the option was enabled for a person to join the group call, regardless of not being present from the beginning.
+Group calls: This year the option was enabled for a person to join the group call, regardless of whether they were not present from the beginning.

 Multi-device operation: At last it was possible to use more than one device simultaneously without the need for our phone to be connected to the Internet.
 Although for now you can only have one phone connected at a time, it seems that we will soon have an update in this regard.